Harry55494/Portfolio/README.md

 This is the source code for my portfolio website.
 It is written in svelte, and uses no external libraries.

-Svelte is a basic framework that allows you to write html, css, and javascript in the same file.
+Svelte is a basic framework that allows you to write HTML, CSS, and JavaScript in the same file.
 For more information, see [svelte.dev](https://svelte.dev/).